You are here

 What your placenta can and can't do

 Many expectant parents research their options for their child's cord blood - whether to donate it, privately bank it, or have it discarded as medical waste - but what about the placenta?
 Can it, too, be a valuable source of cells that one should consider saving?
-Before we address that question, let's first discuss the placenta itself.
+The answer is yes!
+First, it is important to know the role of the placenta in pregnancy.

-The placenta is a maternal-fetal organ that develops in the uterus during pregnancy and, among other things, is responsible for providing the growing fetus with oxygen and nutrients while also removing toxins.
-The maternal side of the placenta fills with blood from the uterus.
+The placenta is a maternal-fetal organ that develops from the fetus and attaches to the uterus during pregnancy.
+The placenta is responsible for, among other things, providing the growing fetus with oxygen and nutrients while at the same time removing toxins.
+The maternal side of the placenta carries blood from the uterus.
 The fetal side of the placenta receives the baby's blood from the umbilical cord.
-The fetal and maternal blood vessels are close enough within the placenta to allow for the transfer of nutrients, oxygen, and waste products, however the two circulations do not mix.
+The maternal and fetal blood vessels are close enough within the placenta to allow for the transfer of nutrients, oxygen, and waste products; however, the two circulations do not mix.
 Once the baby is born, the placenta detaches from the uterine wall and is expelled from the body.
-The placenta is often referred to as the "afterbirth".
+The placenta is often referred to as "the afterbirth".

-There's no doubt that the placenta is an amazing organ, but to date, when it comes to stem cell banking, it often takes a back seat to cord blood.
-This is not surprising, though, as the first cord blood transplant occurred more than 25 years ago, whereas the first human transplant of placental derived stem cells occurred a little more than six years ago in March of 2008.
+There's no doubt that the placenta is a unique and amazing organ, but to date, when it comes to stem cell banking, it often takes a back seat to cord blood.
+This is not surprising, as the first cord blood transplant occurred in Oct.
+1988, whereas the first placental blood transplant took place nearly 20 years later in March of 2008.

 Options for banking placental stem cells